cliffordEmmanuel/web/README.md

 # web
-This chronicles all the web projects i will do as a recap
+This chronicles all the web projects i will do using bootstrap 4